djmason9/TwitterSafariViewControllerAuth/README.md

 A URL scheme for your iOS app is required.
 In Project Settings → Info: scroll down to **URL Types** and add an entry with `+`

 - **Identifier**: your-app-bundle-id, i.e. `com.dkhamsing.TwitterAuthDemo`
-- **URL Schemes**: url-scheme, i.e. `twitterkit-WELgQwytMTwEzuJNXROK://` (if there is only one scheme, this value is read and set as the URL scheme for `TwitterSafariViewControllerAuth`)
+- **URL Schemes**: url-scheme, i.e. `twitterkit-WELgQwytMTwEzuJNXROK` (if there is only one scheme, this value is read and set as the URL scheme for `TwitterSafariViewControllerAuth`)

 ![](Assets/xcode.png)